British Chileans: Cultural and technological legacy

 The cultural legacy of the British in Chile is notable and has spread beyond the British Chilean community onto society at large.
 One custom taken from the British is afternoon tea, called "onces" by Chileans.
 Another interesting, although peculiar, legacy is the sheer amount of use of British first surname by Chileans.

 British technology in mining, railway, maritime infrastructure, and other industrial applications predominated in Chile in the latter half of the 19th century, continuing through the 1930s.
-Manuel A. Fernández' book, "Technology and British Nitrate Enterprises in Chile, 1880-1914" (Issue 34 of Occasional Papers- Institute of Latin American Studies Glasgow University, ISSN 0305-8646) details some of the British technology contributions to the development of the Chilean mining industry.
+Manuel A. Fernández's book, "Technology and British Nitrate Enterprises in Chile, 1880-1914" (Issue 34 of Occasional Papers- Institute of Latin American Studies Glasgow University, ISSN 0305-8646) details some of the British technology contributions to the development of the Chilean mining industry.
 Similar benefits were seen in the railway and meat-processing industries.
 Many of the British engineers and technicians, who came to Chile to support British equipment, remained in the country.
 Even Chile's modern system of lighthouses was largely the result of British expertise and technology: towards the end of the 19th century, Scottish engineer George Slight designed and constructed 70 lighthouses, most of which are still in operation.